-It’s a topic I could write a whole book about (or, hey!
-At least a substantial section of a travel blog ;-) – see the best destinations in Europe page ) so I’ll break it down by answering specific questions instead.
+It's a topic I could write a whole book about (or, hey!
+At least a substantial section of a travel blog ;-) ) But today, let's find some answers...

 I’ve been to the obvious spots, the big cities like Paris, Vienna, Berlin, Rome, Madrid, Amsterdam and Barcelona.

 But I’d like to go somewhere new.
 Ideally with some sun.

 First off, the good news is that you’ll be spoilt for choice in Europe.
 Different architecture, history, language, food and all the rest lie only a few hours away.